Simple living: Reducing consumption, work time, and possessions

 Some people practice simple living by reducing their consumption.
 Lowering consumption can reduce individual debt, which allows for greater flexibility and simplicity in one's life.
 If one spends less on goods or services, one can spend less time earning money.
 The time saved may be used to pursue other interests, to help others through volunteering, or to improve their quality of life, for example, by pursuing creative activities.
 Developing a detachment from the pursuit of money has led some individuals, such as Suelo and Mark Boyle, to live with no money.
 People who reduce their expenses can also increase their savings, leading to financial independence and the possibility of early retirement.

-The "100 Thing Challenge" is a grassroots movement to whittle personal possessions to one hundred items, aiming of de-cluttering and simplify life.
+The "100 Thing Challenge" is a grassroots movement with the goal of whittling personal possessions down to 100 items as a way of de-cluttering and simplifying life.
 People in the tiny house movement chose to live in small, mortgage-free, low-impact dwellings, such as log cabins or beach huts.

 Joshua Becker suggests that people who desire to simplify their lives begin by simplifying their homes.